airsplay/vokenization/README.md

 The pure BERT pre-training option is also available [later](#bert-as-baselines) for comparisons.

-Note: defautly, the mixed-precision training is not used.
+Note: By default, the mixed-precision training is not used.
 To support the mixed precision pre-training, please install the [nvidia/apex](https://github.com/NVIDIA/apex) library with command:
 ```shell script